[Excerpt Be and Become, © ProCreative, Sydney 2000]

 the wave-particle duality, in being a ubiquitous characteristic of matter and energy, "spins out" (unfolds) as various forms in everyday lived experience.

-The Table of One and All reflects the preponderance of nature towards either the masculine-particle qualities of Definition, Individuality and Exclusivity, or the feminine-wave qualities of the Indefinable, Togetherness and Inclusivity.
+The Table of One and All reflects the preponderance of nature toward either the masculine-particle qualities of Definition, Individuality and Exclusivity, or the feminine-wave qualities of the Indefinable, Togetherness and Inclusivity.

 The particle characteristic has been correlated with being individualistic, masculine, singular, decisive, controlled and predictable.
-The Table shows that masculine gender roles have traditionally leant towards these “masculine-material” characteristics.
+The Table shows that masculine gender roles have traditionally leant toward these “masculine-material” characteristics.